CICS110/CICS110.github.io/main/lectures/17_Recursion/Jared/index.md

 $2^n$ steps for this function to compute that.
 Quite horrendous at scale.

-There is a whole programming technique called *dynamic programming* while is about turning these kinds of recursions into iterative approaches that effective cache/save the results of previous function calls.
+There is a whole programming technique called *dynamic programming* which is about turning these kinds of recursions into iterative approaches that effectively cache/save the results of previous function calls.

-Applying that technique her could lead to something like:
+Applying that technique here could lead to something like:
 ```py live_py title=Fibonacci_Iteration
 def fib(n):
   # fib_list effectively stores/caches what would be